-40 Lao PDR Second National Communication.
-Online at http://unfccc.int/resource/docs/natc/laonc2.pdf during the normal rainy months between May and October severely affected the year's harvest and created extreme food shortages in southern Lao PDR, affecting around 85,000 people.
-This drought followed Typhoon Ketsana, which damaged agricultural land, housing and infrastructure especially in the southern provinces and was responsible for 28 deaths and an economic loss of US\$58 million43.
+In recent years floods and droughts have caused substantial loss of life, economic loss and damage to infrastructure in Lao PDR.
+In 2008, more than 200,000 people and 75,000 hectares of agricultural land was affected by floods.
+In 2010, severe drought during the normal rainy months between May and October severely affected the year's harvest and created extreme food shortages in southern Lao PDR, affecting around 85,000 people.
+This drought followed Typhoon Ketsana, which damaged agricultural land, housing and infrastructure especially in the southern provinces and was responsible for 28 deaths and an economic loss of US\$58 million39.
 Floods in 2011 caused a loss of US\$200 million.
 In 2013 a series of flood events caused by different weather systems occurred in different locations from July through till October.
-Twelve of the seventeen provinces were affected with an estimated 395,000 people affected and the reported loss of over 20 lives44.
+Twelve of the seventeen provinces were affected with an estimated 395,000 people affected and the reported loss of over 20 lives40.